briandhkim/cli-leads-parser/README.md

 # Setup guide

-- this program uses php, so running it will require having PHP installed <br/> Ideally version `8.2+`
+- This program uses php, so running it will require having PHP installed <br/> Ideally version `8.2+`

+- The program users [composer](https://getcomposer.org/) as the dependency manager.
+This will also need to be installed to get the dependencies used for this application. <br/>
-- make sure to run `composer install` to install the necessary packages <br/>
+Make sure to run `composer install` to install the necessary packages <br/>
-packages used:
+Packages used:
     - [pest](https://pestphp.com/) - for testing
     - [Symfony console](https://symfony.com/doc/current/components/console.html) - for formatting console output
     - [justinrainbow/json-schema](https://github.com/jsonrainbow/json-schema) - for validating json schema

-- running tests:
+- Running tests:
     ```bash
     php vendor/bin/pest
     ```
     ![unit test](/assets/test_sample.png)

-- running the command line program:
+- Running the command line program:
     ```bash
     php parser.php {file path here}
     ```